foreveryone1/ObsidianNotes/Resources/bestiary/vgm_mtof_xgte/Booyahg Slave of the Great Old One.md

 >***Spellcasting.*** The goblin is a 14th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:
 >
 >Cantrips (at will): chill touch, eldritch blast, guidance, mage hand, minor illusion, prestidigitation, shocking grasp
->1st-5th level (3 5th-level slots): armor of Agathys, arms of Hadar, crown of madness, clairvoyance, contact other plane, detect thoughts, dimension door, dissonant whispers, dominate beast, telekinesis, vampiric touch
+>1st-5th level (3 5th-level slots): armor of Agathys, arms of Hadar, crown of madness, clairvoyance, contact other plane, detect thoughts, dimension door, dissonant whispers, dominate #beast , telekinesis, vampiric touch
 >
 >
 >***Whispering Aura.*** At the start of each of the goblin's turns, each creature of its choice within 5 feet of it must succeed on a DC 15 Wisdom saving throw or take 10 (3d6) psychic damage, provided that the goblin isn't incapacitated.
 >
->### Actions
+## Actions
 >***Dagger.*** Melee  or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.
 ## Booyahg Slave of the Great Old One
 This goblin warlock serves a patron who can extract payment in flesh if the goblin doesn't do as promised.
 Often this patron is a coven of hags serving as the tribe's boss, a fiend that has made its way into the world, or an undying lord such as a lich or a vampire.
 (For more information on undying lord patrons, see the Sword Coast Adventurer's Guide).